Prompt Engineering Services | LLM Systems

 Iteration and evaluation

 We iterate based on evaluation results, edge cases, and failure mode analysis.
-Chain-of-thought, structured outputs, and retrieval augmentation are added where they improve reliability.
-Every iteration is measured against the same baseline.
+Chain-of-thought, structured outputs, and RAG grounding are added where they improve reliability.
+Each round is scored against the same baseline, so you can see the reliability curve move.

 4. Week 6